 Machine closure is a property of a pair of formulas, not of a system.
 Although a possibility property is never a useful assertion about a system, it can be a useful assertion about a specification.
 A specification S of a system with keyboard input should always allow the user to type an "a".
-So, we want every finite behavior satisfying S to be extendable to an infinite behavior satisfying S in which infinitely many "a"s are typed.
-If the action $\langle A \rangle_v$ represents the typing of an "a", then saying that the user should always be able to type infinitely many "a"s is equivalent to saying that the pair S, $\Box \diamond \langle A \rangle_v$ should be machine closed.
-If S, $\Box \diamond \langle A \rangle_v$ isn't machine closed, then it could become impossible for the user ever to type an "a".
-Unless the system is allowed to lock the keyboard, this means that there is something wrong with our specification.
+So, every finite behavior satisfying S should be extendable to an infinite behavior satisfying S in which infinitely many "a"s are typed.
+If the action $\langle A \rangle_v$ represents the typing of an "a", then saying that the user should always be able to type infinitely many "a"s is equivalent to saying that the pair S, $\Box \Diamond \langle A \rangle_v$ should be machine closed.
+If S, $\Box \Diamond \langle A \rangle_v$ isn't machine closed, then it could become impossible for the user ever to type an "a".
+Unless the system is allowed to lock the keyboard, this would mean that there was something wrong with the specification.